beetbox/beets/CONTRIBUTING.rst

 We follow `black`_ formatting and `google's docstring format`_.

 You can use ``tox -e lint`` to check your code for any style errors.
+Running ``tox -e format`` will automatically format your code according to the specifications required by the project.

 .. _black: https://black.readthedocs.io/en/stable/
 .. _google's docstring format: https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings